This team processes the openSUSE membership requests and accepts or rejects them after review.

 Vote membership requests

-- applications with no claimed contributions should be rejected immediately.
+- within applications with no claimed contributions ask for more information.

-- to vote for applications, provide your reasons in the text field and give an upvote (+1) or downvote (-1)
+- to vote for applications, provide your reasons in the text field and give an thumbs-up or thumbs-down

-- if applications gets no downvotes and at least one upvote from a membership official other than yourself (or any future automatic validation tooling), then you can hit Accept.
+- if applications get no downvotes and at least one upvote from a membership official other than yourself (or any future automatic validation tooling), then you can tag the issue with "approved" and should ask the user if there is information missing about the email setup

-- if applications gets at least one downvote from a membership official other than yourself, and you agree with that, then you can hit Reject.
+- if applications get at least one downvote from a membership official other than yourself, and you agree with that, then you can tag the issue with "denied" and close the issue as "Rejected"

 - if Membership officials disagree with a fellow officials downvote, they should discuss that amongst themselves, with the possible outcomes being either the downvote being removed, or the request being rejected.
 If the Officials cannot resolve a disputed application amongst themselves, they can request the Board to mediate.